How Does Concrete Leveling Work?January 4, 2023 Baird Foundation Repair

 - PolyLevel® is 50 times lighter than normal mudjacking.
 It only weighs 2 pounds per cubic foot!
 This results in a lighter load being put on the soil underneath the concrete slab, allowing you to rest easy about your concrete repair for years to come.

 - The fully sealed PolyLevel® injection is waterproof, meaning that any moisture that seeps in from the soil underneath the slab won’t cause future cracks or sinking.

 There are many issues that can occur in your home due to an uneven or damaged concrete slab without you even realizing it.
 Call a professional to inspect and level your concrete if any of these issues are occurring within your home:

 - Your porch or deck appears misaligned or is beginning to “pull away” from the house.

-- Hardwood floors within your home are beginning to warp.
+- Hardwood floors inside of your home are beginning to warp.

-- Tile floors within your home are cracking, lifting or sinking.
+- Tile floors inside of your home are cracking, lifting or sinking.

 - Walls have hairline cracks leading to the floor or are starting to unseal from the floor, resulting in a gap.

 - The exterior brick or siding on your home is beginning to crack or become misaligned.

 If you believe your concrete is in need of leveling, contact Baird Foundation Repair for a free concrete leveling estimate to get your home back in order.concrete leveling , cracked driveway , cracked sidewalk , foundation repair , stabilize foundation , uneven concrete